joelhawksley/identity/components/slides.md

 end
 ```

-^ To make this work, we'll need to give it an attribute reader.
+^ To make this work, we'll need to define an attribute reader.

 ---